amitch6097/simple-object-state/README.md

   }
 }

-// registers the store with SimpleObject State, this will not create the store yet register(CounterStore);
+// registers the store with SimpleObject State, this will create the store register(CounterStore);

 const store = getStore<CounterStore, ICounterStoreState>(CounterStore);